CodinGame/Contribute-Help/pages/types/puzzle.md

 - [Stub Generator Syntax](pages/technical/stub.md)
 - [Test Cases Definition](pages/technical/testcase.md)

-To submit a puzzle for moderation, you must code a solution for your puzzle (in the language of your choice).
+To submit a puzzle for approval, you must code a solution for your puzzle (in the language of your choice).

 ## Tags and Difficulty